 You should look to wear a bra when you are trying on wedding dresses.
 This is for both hygienic and appearance reasons.

-Consider that you will be trying on the same samples of other potential customers; so you do want to protect yourself in this way.
+Consider that you will be trying on the same samples as other potential customers; so you do want to protect yourself in this way.

 Equally, the bra you choose to wear will have a big impact on how your dress fits, and how you look and feel in it.